Kingdom of Galicia: Society

 By the 12th century the only known bourgeois were the multinational inhabitants of Compostela, by this stage a fortified and strong city.
 Meanwhile, the City Council of Santiago for centuries had struggled against their bishops for the recognition of a number of liberties.
-In the country, most people were freemen, peasants, artisans, or infantrymen, who could freely choose a patron, or buy and sell properties, although they frequently fell prey to the greed of the big owners, leading many of them to a life of servitude.
+In the country, most people were freemen, peasants, artisans, or infantrymen, who could freely choose a patron, or buy and sell properties, although they frequently fell prey to the greed of the big owners, leading a number of them to a life of servitude.
 Finally, servos, libertos, and pueros (servants, freedmen, and children), either obtained in war with the Moors or through trial, constituted a visible part of the society; they were employed as household workers (domésticos and scancianes), shepherds, and farmhands.
 Local charters also show that, in time, they were freed.

 In terms of religion, most were Roman Catholics, although the local rites—known today as Mozarabic rites—were notably different from those used in most of Western Europe.
 No Arian, Priscillianist, or Pagan organizations are known to have survived during the High Middle Ages.
 However, there were still pagans and pagan shrines in the Bierzo region during the 7th century, whilst Arian or Priscillianist tonsure—seen as long hair, with only a partial tonsure atop the head—was in use in Galicia up to 681, when it was forbidden at a council in Toledo.
 There were no known Muslim communities in Galicia and northern Portugal, other than Moor serfs.
 Records of Hebrew people are also uncommon in local charters until the 12th century, except as travelers and merchants.